-- The National TD Assistant (appointed by the host NSA in cooperation with the regional TD coordinator) 303.1.3 For JWSC the Jury will consist of the following The TD, who is chair of the Jury (appointed by FIS) The Assistant TD (appointed by FIS) One Jury member (appointed by FIS) The Chief of Competition The National TD Assistant (appointed by the host NSA in cooperation with the regional TD coordinator) 303.1.4 For University Winter Games (UWG) the jury will consist of the following: The TD, who is chair of the Jury (appointed by FIS) The Assistant TD (appointed by FIS) Race Director (appointed by FISU) The Chief of Competition The National TD Assistant (appointed by the host NSA in cooperation with the regional TD coordinator) 303.1.5 For EYOF, and Asian Winter Games (AWG) the jury will consist of the following: The TD, who is chair of the Jury (appointed by FIS) The Assistant TD (appointed by FIS) The Chief of Competition The National TD Assistant (appointed by the host NSA in cooperation with the regional TD coordinator) 303.1.6 For ROL WSC and ROL WC COC competitions the Jury will consist of the following: The TD, who is chair of the Jury (appointed by FIS) The Chief of Competition FIS Roller Ski Coordinator (appointed by FIS) Assistant TD (appointed by FIS in those WC ROL events where official roller ski equipment provider is used) The National TD Assistant (appointed by the host NSA in cooperation with the regional TD coordinator) 303.1.7 For COC and FIS competitions, for Roller skiing FIS competitions the Jury will consist of the following: The TD, who is chair of the Jury (appointed by FIS) The Chief of Competition The National TD Assistant (appointed by the host NSA in cooperation with the regional TD coordinator) 303.2 The Role of the Technical Delegate (TD) and Assistant Technical Dele- gate (ATD) at WC, WSC, OWG, JWSC, COC and FIS competitions 303.2.1 Authority The TD is the delegate of the FIS to the organising body, and is a guarantor for the FIS that the competition is conducted in accordance with the FIS
+- 303.1.3 For JWSC the Jury will consist of the following - The TD, who is chair of the Jury (appointed by FIS) - The Assistant TD (appointed by FIS) - One Jury member (appointed by FIS) - The Chief of Competition - The National TD Assistant (appointed by the host NSA in cooperation with the regional TD coordinator) - For University Winter Games (UWG) the jury will consist of the following: - The TD, who is chair of the Jury (appointed by FIS) - The Assistant TD (appointed by FIS) - Race Director (appointed by FISU) - The Chief of Competition - The National TD Assistant (appointed by the host NSA in cooperation with the regional TD coordinator) - For EYOF, and Asian Winter Games (AWG) the jury will consist of the following: - The TD, who is chair of the Jury (appointed by FIS) - The Assistant TD (appointed by FIS) - The Chief of Competition - The National TD Assistant (appointed by the host NSA in cooperation with the regional TD coordinator) - For ROL WSC and ROL WC COC competitions the Jury will consist of the following: - The TD, who is chair of the Jury (appointed by FIS) - The Chief of Competition - FIS Roller Ski Coordinator (appointed by FIS) - Assistant TD (appointed by FIS in those WC ROL events where official roller ski equipment provider is used) - The National TD Assistant (appointed by the host NSA in cooperation with the regional TD coordinator) - 303.1.7 For YOG the Jury will consist of the following: - The TD, who is chair of the Jury (appointed by FIS) - The Assistant TD (appointed by FIS) - The Chief of Competition - 303.1.
+8 For COC and the other FIS competitions, for Roller skiing FIS competitions the Jury will consist of the following: - The TD, who is chair of the Jury (appointed by FIS) - The Chief of Competition - The National TD Assistant (appointed by the host NSA in cooperation with the regional TD coordinator)

-Rules.
+The Role of the Technical Delegate (TD) and Assistant Technical Delegate (ATD) at WC, WSC, OWG, JWSC, COC and FIS competitions

+303.2.1 Authority

+The TD is the delegate of the FIS to the organizing body, and is a guarantor for the FIS that the competition is conducted in accordance with the FIS Rules.
 The TD must have a valid TD license and they must be able to speak and write in the English language.
 The TD has the responsibility to involve and utilize the FIS appointed Assistant TD and the NSA appointed Assistant TD in the preparation, the carrying out and the follow up of the competition.
-The TD is responsible for organising the work of the Jury.
+The TD is responsible for organizing the work of the Jury.